dappnode/DAppNodeDocs/docs/developers/package-dev/what-do-i-need-to-develop-for-dappnode.md

 ### Installation

-You can install it gloablly in your laptop or PC by executing:
+You can install it globally in your laptop or PC by executing:

 ```
 npm install -g @dappnode/dappnodesdk